 Known as Britain’s breathing spaces, the 15 national parks of the UK are home to the most inspiring countryside that Britain has to offer.
 There are 10 national parks in England, three in Wales and two in Scotland – all special in their own right.

-It was tough whittling down the list to just five.
+It was tough whittling down the list to six.
 I had to leave out the Broads, Britain’s largest protected wetland which also happens to be in my home county of Norfolk.
 Likewise, the mountains and moorland of the Brecon Beacons or the idyllic New Forest cycling routes didn’t quite make the cut.